The boys selected for leadership roles this year are:

 - To help foster respect and trust throughout the school community

 They are chosen by the Head of Sixth Form in consultation with the Headmaster.
 They will be young men who have shown that they are ready to take responsibility and are reliable and trustworthy.
 They will have an excellent disciplinary record, be hard-working academically and be making a contribution to the school in some other way – for instance in sport, music, drama, charity work, or assisting with a Club or Activity.
 They will be able to communicate well, keep calm under pressure and be wholly supportive of the ethos of the school.

-Those invited to become Prefects must sign the ‘Prefects Code’ or decline the invitation.
-A Head Boy, two Deputy Head Boys and four House Captains are chosen from the group and these form the Prefects’ Committee.
+Those invited to become Prefects must sign the ‘Prefects Code’ .
+A Head Boy, two Assistant Head Boys, five Prefects with responsibilities for each year group and four House Captains are chosen from the group and these form the Prefects’ Committee.
 The Committee’s main responsibility is to produce a rota of duties and ensure that the Prefects perform them well.

 The main task of the Prefects is to provide the younger boys with role models and to listen to their concerns.
 They also assist in the smooth running of the school and in promoting good conduct.
 Prefects meet with the Head of Sixth Form at regular intervals and learn how to develop leadership skills.